rixx/speedslides/slides.md

 -->

 ---
+layout: speedimage
+background: /images/star.png
+dim: false
+imageWidth: 140px
+---

-# Pick what to be good at
+<h1 style="text-align: center">Pick what to be good at</h1>

 <!--
 One final note before we run out of time: I've talked a lot about expertise and excellence.
 I don't mean to imply that